 Below is a featured snippet:

-With the BERT update, content that immediately answers a question have a higher chance of getting being a featured snippet.
+With the BERT update, content that immediately answers a question has a higher chance of getting being a featured snippet.

 So how can your content get a chance at being a featured snippet?
 By doing these things: